ubuntu/ubuntu-project-docs/docs/howto/special.rst

-1. If appropriate depending on the reason for the removal, ensure that the package is also removed in the development release and any releases subsequent to the release being targetted.
+1. If appropriate depending on the reason for the removal, ensure that the package is also removed in the development release and any releases subsequent to the release being targeted.
 2. Construct an essentially empty package with an appropriate explanation in NEWS and a corresponding critical debconf note.
 Follow the pattern used previously (see :ref:`the list of historical